fabiobiondi/react-test-ui-components/README.md

 ### properties

-A CSS class is applied to the root DOM element:
+Test if a CSS class is applied to the root DOM element:

 ```javascript
 test.serial('should apply a custom CSS class to the root DOM element', t => {